Integrate Insycle with HubSpot Workflows

 How to Add Insycle Data Management Steps into a HubSpot Workflow

 For example, if a new contact record is added to HubSpot, it could trigger a Workflow that sets off an Insycle Recipe.
 This Recipe could cleanse, format, and deduplicate the contact data.
-Once it's complete, HubSpot will continue with the Workflow steps.
+Once it's complete, HubSpot will continue with the remaining Workflow steps.

 Process Summary